-Authentication providers let your users log in to your Salesforce organization using their login credentials from an external service provider.
-Salesforce supports the OpenId Connect protocol that allows users to log in from any OpenID provider such as Google, PayPal, LinkedIn and other services supporting OpenID Connect.
-When authentication providers are enabled, Salesforce does not validate a user's password.
+Authentication providers let your users log in to your Salesforce org using their login credentials from an external service provider.
+Salesforce supports the OpenID Connect protocol, which lets users log in from any OpenID Connect provider, such as Google, PayPal, and LinkedIn.
+When an authentication provider is enabled, Salesforce doesn't validate a user's password.
 Instead, Salesforce uses the user's login credentials from the external service provider to establish authentication credentials.